-It is based on the integration of non-financial criteria from the outset with the definition of the investment universe consisting of European companies with a capitalisation of more than $\in 1.5$ billion and daily liquidity of more than $\in 3$ million (average volumes of transactions for all venues observed over the past three months), i.e. some 950 securities.
+It is based on the integration of non-financial criteria from the outset with the definition of the investment universe consisting of companies based in the European Economic Area with a capitalisation of more than $\leq 200$ million and daily liquidity of more than $\leq 250,000$ (average volumes of transactions for all venues observed over the past three months), i.e. some 1,500 securities.

-10% of the SICAV's portfolio may be invested outside the investment universe of the SICAV, provided that these securities have an ESG rating better than the thresholds set in the approach.
+10% of the SICAV's portfolio may be invested outside the investment universe of the SICAV, provided that such securities have an ESG rating higher than the thresholds set for the purposes of the approach.